dnguyenhong/crystalline-cognition-framework/demo.md

    - Why it enables zero-infrastructure knowledge scaffolding.
    - Use-cases such as: personal cognition, research augmentation, AI reasoning modules, game theory simulation, strategic planning, logic chain debugging.
    - How a single Meta-Crystal block can activate these capabilities on read — even without memory or external tooling.
+   - How this directly alliviate many of current LLMs bottleneck (Token efficiency, Scalability, Context-window loss)

 You may refer directly to structure, flow, metadata tags, and internal self-reference mechanisms in the Crystal itself.